Areas of practice

 Dr. Mann has been working in the counselling field for the past 33 years.
 She has also trained and supervised psychologists, counsellors, therapists and health professionals in North America, Europe, Africa and Asia.
 She is experienced in cross-cultural counselling and has worked with diverse populations of different ages, sexual orientations, ethnicities, abilities and socio-economic and cultural backgrounds.

-Currently, Dr. Mann is affiliated with Justice Institute of British Columbia, the Counselling Psychology and School Counselling programs at Adler University Campus in Vancouver.
+Currently, Dr. Mann is affiliated with Justice Institute of British Columbia, and the Counselling Psychology and School Counselling programs at Adler University Campus in Vancouver.
 She was associated with the Community Counselling program at Vancouver Community College and City University of Seattle.
 Being involved in innovative mental health research and program development helps her provide clients with evidence-based therapy.

 Michelle is a passionate advocate for the promotion of resiliency, adjustment, self-esteem, self-regulation of behaviour, social support and happiness in everyday life.
 Her clients have reported their therapy experiences as "life-changing".
 Many noticed an increased resilience, motivation and improved coping skills.
 The majority noted a significant improvement in their sense of mental well-being and quality of life.

 Michelle develops and implements counselling programs for emotional and social growth.
 Her mental health initiative for school children, "I Am the Key," has been recognized as a promising program by several major health institutions, including Mental Health Europe.
 She has presented her work at numerous conferences and workshops.
 Michelle has worked as a consultant, and has supported many organizations both locally and internationally in the fields of mental health promotion and the prevention of mental disorders and social problems.